syntasso/workshop/enhancing-a-promise/README.md

 ```
 <br/>

 You should see the `postgres-promise.yaml` file.
-This is the Promise definition that will ultimately get installed on your platform.
-Ignore everything is in the folder for now.
+This is the Promise definition that you'll modify and install on your platform.
+Ignore everything else in the folder for now.

 <!-- start step marker TWO -->